tsbmediaventure/ConsCent-docs/docs/passes.md

 You can skip any CMS / Backend related steps written in the [integration page.](integration.md)

+**To make sure passes work, your blanket pricing default value must be a non-zero value**

 You only need to do the frontend-related steps to initalize the paywall.